katoge/AnonymousRepo/README.md

+This README including the helper scripts to simplify life for our reviewers was created with ChatGPT.

 ## Table 1

 To reproduce Table 1, first compute repository-level complexity statistics with `repo_metrics.py` over the target C repositories.
 The script analyzes `.c` and `.h` files and reports file counts, average SLOC per file, average cyclomatic complexity, average call-graph depth, and average fan-in/fan-out.